-Miami Mayor Francis Suarez suspends his 2024 presidential bid after failing to qualify for debate
+Miami Mayor Francis Suarez suspends 2024 GOP presidential bid after failing to qualify for debate

 MIAMI (AP) — Miami Mayor Francis Suarez on Tuesday suspended his bid for the presidency, dropping out of the 2024 race after failing to qualify for the first Republican debate.